Ahrengot/Timer/readme.md

 ## Road Map
 - I'd like to be able to create project.
 Projects should contain time slips and total time.
+- I'd like to add swipe-to-delete functionality to timeslips

 ## Got any feedback?
 This is my first attempt with Laravel, so I'm likely to do stupid things.
 If you catch anything I'd love if you'd let me know.